fish-shell/fish-shell/CONTRIBUTING.rst

 - tests/pexpects for interactive tests using `pexpect <https://pexpect.readthedocs.io/en/stable/>`__

 When in doubt, the bulk of the tests should be added as a littlecheck test in tests/checks, as they are the easiest to modify and run, and much faster and more dependable than pexpect tests.
 The syntax is fairly self-explanatory.
 It's a fish script with the expected output in ``# CHECK:`` or ``# CHECKERR:`` (for stderr) comments.
+If your littlecheck test has a specific dependency, use ``# REQUIRE: ...`` with a posix sh script.

+Tests are run in a temporary $HOME, but that is shared among the tests by default.
+If you need a temporary directory for your test, you should create one (e.g. with ``mktemp``).

 The pexpects are written in python and can simulate input and output to/from a terminal, so they are needed for anything that needs actual interactivity.
-The runner is in build_tools/pexpect_helper.py, in case you need to modify something there.
+The runner is in tests/pexpect_helper.py, in case you need to modify something there.

+If you need a command to do something weird to test something, maybe add it to the ``fish_test_helper`` binary (in tests/fish_test_helper.c), or see if it can already do it.

 Local testing
 -------------